rama-nallamilli/scala-web-crawler/README.md

-# A simple web crawler written in Scala
+# A sitemap web crawler written in Scala

 ## Build and run tests
 ```